TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 lastInsertId()
 ==============

+..  versionchanged:: 13.0
+    The method no longer accepts the table name as first argument and the name of the auto-increment field as second argument.

 This method returns the :sql:`uid` of the last :ref:`insert()
 <database-connection-insert>` statement.
-This is useful if the id is to be used
+This is useful if the ID is to be used
 directly afterwards:

 ..  literalinclude:: _MyTableRepository_lastinsertId.php